denizy97/ACDIS-Research-Sheet-Updater/README.md

 As far as I'm concerned you can do whatever you want with it but like I said I am probably not the legal owner of this program.
 Especially don't share the spreadsheets without asking the university as the data is from experts.illinois.edu which is probably licensed

-IF YOU WORK IN ACDIS UIUC:
+#PROCEDURE IF YOU WORK IN ACDIS UIUC:

-PROCEDURE:

 To simply update each research with that researcher's latest security related research: